The foldable smartphone revolution has an unlikely catalyst

 A foldable display that can expand or contract based on your needs has a chance to really get us excited about mobile devices again.
 It would mark a significant jump in innovation and design for smartphones, which generally see only incremental updates each year.

-But there're a ton of technical and practical hurdles.
+But there are a ton of technical and practical hurdles.
 And while early adopters and gadget enthusiasts might salivate over the prospects of displays that bend and fold, mainstream consumers could shy away from such a big deviation from the norm.
-After all, phones utilizing other unique concepts, like modular parts or the squat, keyboard design of the BlackBerry Passport, received cool receptions.
-Kyocera actually had its own fold-out phone, called the Echo, back in 2011.
+After all, phones utilizing other unique concepts, like modular parts or the squat keyboard design of the BlackBerry Passport, received cool receptions.
+Kyocera actually had a fold-out phone, called the Echo, back in 2011.
 It received scathing reviews.

 "Someday foldable will be great, but today it's just gimmicky," said Maribel Lopez, an analyst at Lopez Research.